Level-9/deconz-lxc/README.md

 - `OPTIONS` (The options used to start the daemon).

 ### Running the script ###
 After editing, simply enter `./deconz-lxc` and the script should create the specified container and install the deCONZ software.
-If you chosed to use a cloud-init aware image then the script will wait for cloud-init to complete.
+If you chose to use a cloud-init aware image then the script will wait for cloud-init to complete.
 If you didn't then ignore the message that states that cloud-init was not found.
 If you enter `lxc list` again then the container sould be listed.

     +-------------+---------+------------------------+------+-----------------+-----------+
     |    NAME     |  STATE  |          IPV4          | IPV6 |      TYPE       | SNAPSHOTS |